 All staff working in or on behalf of the school maintain an attitude of 'it could happen here' - this is especially important when considering child-on-child abuse.
 Even if there are no reports it does not mean it is not happening.
-Education and support is given through PSHE lessons and assemblies and, where necessary, individual education sessions to ensure that all learners understand the impact of any child on child abuse and can take measures to redress the issues.

-If staff have any concerns regarding child-on-child abuse, they should speak to the Designated Safeguarding Lead or their deputy
+If staff have any concerns regarding child-on-child abuse, they should speak to the Designated Safeguarding Lead or their Deputy

 The school recognises that children may abuse their peers physically, sexually, and emotionally.
 There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
 West Park School have a zero tolerant approach and commitment to the DDSCP Child-on-Child Abuse Strategy and recognise that the issue requires a partnership-wide strategic response.
 This is consistent with school behaviour policy and the staff behaviour (code of conduct) policy.

 The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
 We will respond to all reports and concerns, including those that have happened outside of the school and / or online.
 In addition, we also recognise that children who abuse others and any other child affected by child-on-child abuse are also likely to have considerable welfare and safeguarding issues themselves.